Natural transformations

 Free vector spaces and "insertion of generators"

-Let k be a field.
-For each set X, the free F-vector space on X is the vector space F(X) generated by the elements of x.
-It consists of all formal finite k-linear combinations of elements in X, i.e., it consists of sums of the form xXcxx where cxk (all but finitely many zero).
+Let k be a field.[1]
+For each set X, the free k-vector space on X is the vector space F(X) "generated" by the elements of X. It is usually described as consisting of all formal finite k-linear combinations of elements in X, i.e., it consists of formal sums of the form xXcxx where cxk, all but finitely many zero.
+(A more formal definition is that F(X) consists of all set maps f from the set X to the (set of elements of the) field k, such that f(x)=0 for all but finitely many xX.)
 One can show that this defines the object function of a functor F:SetVeck.

 Soon we will see that the functors U and F are adjoints.
 This natural transformation will be an important part of that relationship.